-At the time of preparing the plan of management was being used as a museum, which under the provisions of MLEP 2013 would fall within the definition of a community facility.
+At the time of preparing the plan of management the building was vacant, however its former use which under the provisions of JLEP 2012 would fall within the definition of a community facility or a public administration building.

-The site contains an historic building.
+The site contains an historic building which has previously include use as the community library and court house.
 The building and yard are well maintained.
 An information plaque/sign at the front of the site provides an outline of the building's history.